nathanieluriri/kivytraining/README.md

 # kivytraining
- for  learning how to use kivy
+ for  learning how to use kivy to design beautiful android applications